tudinhh/mini-runtime/model/add/add.md

 - Call `_mlir_ciface_forward` to run the model.
 So, basically, this run time allocates the memory, packs them it an appropriate way, then calls the model.
 ## Pop-up questions
->This experiment uses `torch-mlir` to compile a model.
-What is the default compilation of Pytorch?
+**This experiment uses `torch-mlir` to compile a model.
+What is the default compilation of Pytorch?**

 Pytorch uses TorchInductor as the primary compiler backend.
 TorchInductor lowers the model graph then generates Triton kernels.
-Finally, it emits machine code.

->A simple runtime does: allocate -> organize -> execute.
-How about the production-grade runtimes like IREE and ONNX Runtime?
+**A simple runtime does: allocate -> organize -> execute.
+How about the production-grade runtimes like IREE and ONNX Runtime?**

+More advanced memory management, quantization, handling heterogeneous architecture, and more.

+**The idea of AI compiler**

+Many passes are applied on the original model graph to transform and optimize at several levels of abstraction.